anc5c07/anc5c07-site/_pages/ancs.md

         - voting in the negative (against/no/nay)
       5. **abstentions**: Commissioners present but abstaining from vote/not voting (could be zero)

-      Bylaws can possibly restrict present Commissioners from abstaining for certain categories of vote, or from a certain votes from being considered if there are absences.
-Unless specifics are noted, presume both could occur.
+      Bylaws can possibly restrict present Commissioners from abstaining for certain categories of vote, or restrict certain votes from being considered if there are absences.
+Unless specifics are noted, presume both abstentions and absences can occur.
   - title: |
       ## majority
     content: |